mmuratarat/mmuratarat.github.io/_pages/faq.md

 ## SQL

+#### What is SQL?
+SQL stands for Structured Query Language , and it is used to communicate with the Database.
+This is a standard language used to perform tasks such as retrieval, updation, insertion and deletion of data from a database.

+#### What is Database?
+Database is nothing but an organized form of data for easy access, storing, retrieval and managing of data.
+This is also known as structured form of data which can be accessed in many ways.

 #### What is a primary key and a foreign key?

 A primary key is a special database table column or combination of columns designated to uniquely identify all table records.
 A primary key's main features are: